ismaildawoodjee/Python-Spellchecker-GUI/README.md

 ![](images/gui_final_appearance.png)

+**How it works:** Cut-and-paste or type your text into the provided textbox.
+Then click SUBMIT.
+This will check for non-word errors (misspelled words that are not in the dictionary).
+These errors are highlighted in red.
+Select the error word only, excluding the punctuation near them, and right-click on it.
+Choose one correction from among 5, or add to dictionary.
+Then click SUBMIT a second time, which will check for real-word errors (words that are used in bad context).
+These will also be highlighted in red, and can be corrected by right-clicking on them and choosing a correction word.

 ## The Tasks
-The team consists of four members, including myself.
+The team consisted of four members, including myself.
 I was responsible for

 - Data collection
 - Data extraction
 - Important contributions to data cleaning and preprocessing
 - Implementing backend spellchecking code and suggesting correction words
-- Meshing backend code with GUI frontend written by teammate
+- Integrating backend code with GUI frontend written by teammate
-- Adding text highlighting and right-click functionality, as well as dictionary scroll-box and user instructions
+- Adding text highlighting and right-click functionality, as well as dictionary scroll-box, dictionary `SEARCH` and user instructions

 ## Data Collection
 The first challenge was to find an appropriate corpus.
 According to the instructor, the corpus must